 Hussein Abdul Ghani, Al Jazeera’s Cairo bureau chief, said the Egyptian authorities were considering three options:

-The first to receive assurances from Israel to let the Palestinian pilgrims return to Gaza via Israel without arresting any of them.
+The first was to receive assurances from Israel to let the Palestinian pilgrims return to Gaza via Israel without arresting any of them.

-The second option to move the pilgrims to camps near Arish, in the Sinai region of Egypt.
+The second option was to move the pilgrims to camps near Arish, in the Sinai region of Egypt.

 The third was to let the pilgrims return through the Rafah crossing, against the wish of the Israeli government.

 Israel had protested against Egypt’s decision to let the pilgrims leave the Gaza Strip through the Rafah crossing to perform the Hajj earlier in the month.

 But Ahmed Abdul Gheit, Egypt’s foreign minister, said that he was “not concerned” about the Israeli protests; what concerned him was enabling Palestinian pilgrims to perform the Hajj.